Novigrad

 July–August

-Warm sea, lively evenings, and a vibrant marina atmosphere — but less crowded than larger Istrian resorts.
+Warm sea, lively evenings and a vibrant marina atmosphere — but less crowded than the larger Istrian resorts.
 The promenade and waterfront come alive without the overwhelm of peak tourism.

 - Warm Adriatic (25 °C+)